-Note 8 - insert "can" if the investment provider's range of products is determined by any contractual obligation.
+Note 8 - insert 'can' if the investment provider's range of products is determined by any contractual obligation.
 This does not apply where an investment provider is selling its own products.

-Note 9 -an investment provider should only include these words if it offers limited range advice and owns or operates products that fall within the relevant range.
+Note 9 -an investment provider should only include these words if it offers a limited range of advice and owns or operates products that fall within the relevant range.